lilnasy/es-codec/README.md

 ## Limitations
 Generally, es-codec is more strict than `structuredClone`.
 It does not support serializing the following types:
 - null-prototype objects: `structuredClone` returns a plain object instead of a null-prototype one.
-This is likely unintended for users.
+Implicit replacement of object prototypes is probably a bad idea.
 - arrays with properties: Supporting this would cause either serialization to become much slower or the binary representation to become much larger.
-- Blob, File, ImageData: These are not universally supported among server runtimes.
-- RegExp objects will not save their index (e.g. the edgecase of `someRegex.exec("string");someRegex.exec("string")`)

 ## Benchmarks